Aging at Home-Wayne

 We invite all members of the Wayne community who are age 60 or over, or who are younger than 60 and need help in activities of day to day living, to contact Pam Chenea.
 685-9378

 The Alice Project-A Wayne Treasure

-We had a grand celebration to Welcome Back Alice and to wish Happy Birthday to Grace Burleigh, the generous donor of the Alice in Wonderland Room.
-Grace will attend and you can wish her Happy 100th birthday!
+We had a grand celebration to Welcome Back Alice and to wish Happy Birthday to Grace Burleigh in June, the generous donor of the Alice in Wonderland Room.
+Grace attended and many wished her a Happy 100th birthday!